pdf-raku/PDF-raku/README.md

 >
 ```

-The page `Contents` is a PDF stream which contains graphical instructions.
+The page `/Contents` entry is a PDF stream which contains graphical instructions.
 In the above example, to output the text `Hello, world!` at coordinates 100, 250.

 ## Datatypes and Coercian